SergioGilBorras/instancesOBP/README.md

 - Educators teaching order picking and warehouse optimization.
 - Developers testing algorithmic approaches in a controlled environment.

+## ✨ API Documentation

+You can browse the full Javadoc documentation for this project online at:

+<p align="center"><a target="javadoc" href="https://sergiogilborras.github.io/instancesOBP/target/site/apidocs/index.html"><strong>[Ver Javadoc]</strong></a></p>

+This documentation is automatically generated and published and it includes:

+- Class descriptions
+- Method usage
+- Data structures and models used in the OBP instances
+- Useful utilities for loading, evaluating and visualizing instances
 ---

 ## JSON Schema Documentation